What is Unauthorized Use of a Motor Vehicle (UUMV) in Texas?

 What is a UUMV in Texas?

 UUMV is short for “Unauthorized Use of a Motor Vehicle.”
-While most people think of UUMVs as taking cars, a person can be charged with UUMV for taking a boat, airplane, or any motor-propelled vehicle without permission.
+While most people think of UUMV as taking a car, a person can be charged with UUMV for taking a boat, airplane, or any motor-propelled vehicle without permission.

 A teenager who sneaks out at night and takes his mother’s car could be convicted of joyriding – even if the vehicle is returned a short time later.
 The main difference between joyriding, aka unauthorized use of a vehicle, and stealing a car is the type of deprivation that the offender intends to commit.
 In other words, whether he or she intends to permanently or temporarily deprive the owner of the vehicle.
 If you are investigated for either offense, you will need a criminal defense attorney who understands the distinction and can fight for the best outcome in your case.

 (a) A person commits an offense if he intentionally or knowingly operates another’s boat, airplane, or motor-propelled vehicle without the effective consent of the owner.

 (b) An offense under this section is a state jail felony.

 Since consent is a common defense to the charge of unauthorized use of a vehicle, the main issue for prosecutors becomes whether the owner consented to the defendant’s use of the car on that particular occasion.
 The fact that the owner permitted the defendant to drive the car on a previous occasion is not enough to establish consent.